Liberal Candidate for Lunenburg

 Suzanne has always been a strong voice for rural Nova Scotia around the caucus table.
 She has been part of many important projects to revive the world-renowned Bluenose, including investments to repair the ship and allow future generations to enjoy its rich history.
 As Bluenose Celebrates its 100th Anniversary, Suzanne is honoured to be Minister of Communities, Culture and Heritage during this significant time for Lunenburg and our province.

-Suzanne also worked to secure funding for a new water tower in Osprey Village that will help enhance water flow for firefighting and increase access to drinking water.
-Other priorities have included lifting fees from the LaHave Ferry to help make transportation more accessible and affordable, and improving roads in the community including the paving of Highway 332.
+Suzanne worked to secure funding for a new water tower in Osprey Village that will help enhance water flow for firefighting and increase access to drinking water.
+She has also worked with Maritime Bus and community partners to help establish a fixed-route pilot project between Halifax and Lunenburg County communities.
+Other priorities have included upgrading roads such as the paving of Highway 332 and lifting fees from the LaHave Ferry to help make transportation more affordable and accessible.

 Throughout her time as MLA, Suzanne has been a strong advocate for quality end-of-life care.
 Seven years ago, she was approached by members of the Fishermen’s Memorial Auxiliary to help get a palliative care bed for their facility.
 After years of meetings, hospital tours and advocacy, her efforts have helped secure a five-room dedicated palliative care unit at Fishermen’s Memorial Hospital in Lunenburg.